rrsaikarthik3/Project_3_Classifying_Traffic_signs/Traffic_Signs_Writeup.md

 ![alt text][image14]

 These images are generally difficult to classify because these are high resolution images and when these are shrunk to the desired size of 32x32, some information is usually lost.
-This causes difficulty in identifying distinct features from the image
+This causes difficulty in identifying distinct features from the image.
+Additionally, these parituclar labels were chosen as these labels had smaller number of training data compared to the other labels.

 #### 2. Results on the new Test Images